-A documentary about the bottle water industry entitled, “Tapped,” is a perfect example of how we are brainwashed to buy certain products that bring them enormous profits but are not the best choice for us.
-I highly recommend it.
+A documentary about the bottled water industry entitled, “Tapped,” is a good example of how we are brainwashed to buy certain products that bring companies enormous profits but are not the best choice for us.

 Although health clubs are inspiring environments where you can learn a lot about fitness, they are not the only way that you can get fit.
 You can build your own home gym and save a lot of time and money.
 I built a simple home gym for under $120.

 It’s amazing how many contraptions there are for abdominal exercises.
 Considering the number of info commercials featuring these items, there must be many people who are buying these products.
 I selected the word conTRAPtion for a good reason.

 These products may help, but the trap is in how people are brainwashed to believe that by purchasing them it will be easy and they will magically become motivated to do the WORK necessary to have great looking abs.
 The commercials rarely mention anything about the necessity of adopting a healthy diet and doing aerobic exercise to achieve the results represented by their models or actors.
 Many people who buy these products are really looking for someone or something to do the work for them.

 You don’t need some contraption to get a good abdominal workout.
 You can do several different abdominal exercises on a carpet, mat, and/or a multi-purpose workout bench.
 You can also use the bench for many other exercises including those that involve free weights.
 An adjustable, multi-purpose bench is the foundation for any home gym.